Are you ready to move to Espoo?

 Kela, the Social Insurance Institution of Finland may grant you different benefits while you live in Finland.
 These for example include the child benefit, child care allowances and child maintenance allowance.
 Please read more: Kela’s benefits for families with children.

 When you move to Espoo you may want to bring some of your belongings, vehicles or pets to your new home.

 Tulli.fi – The official site of Finnish Customs site provides information about bringing your belongings from abroad.

 InfoFinland – Information about moving your personal belongings to Finland.

 6. Get accquainted with Finnish language

-- The City of Espoo is the first city in Finland to introduce English as a service language in addition to the two official languages, Finnish and Swedish.
+- The city of Espoo is the first city in Finland to introduce English as a language of service besides two official languages Finnish and Swedish.
 Finns are well known for their very good English skills.

 - Nevertheless, you will feel much more comfortable and be able to expand your networks faster, do basic shopping and get by in the city if you know some basic Finnish.
 Some Finnish skills will also help you to find a job in Finland.

-- Before moving to Finland, you can start to learn Finnish online – learn some basic phrases and with no doubt you will impress Finns and make introductions easier.
-You can also get familiar with the glossaries of Finnish word list in seven languages – English, Estonian, French, German, Russian, Somali and Swedish – to help out.
-Aalto Open Learning also offers introductory Finnish for self-study.
-InfoFinland website also provides some important sentences in Finnish.
+- Before moving to Finland, you can start to learn Finnish Online – learn some basic phrases and with no doubt you will impress Finns and make your introduction easier.

 7. Useful links